 The interview process is an important tool.
 We use it in so many scenarios in life, sometimes without even knowing that we’re using it!
 In the creation and refinement of Mountain Fresh Films I have done many interviews myself.
 I’ve interviewed Wedding Clients, Corporate Clients and prospective team members for my production companies.
 I would like to share with you what I’ve learned from these interviews and also suggest some vital questions for you to ask a prospective Cinematographer.
-I will provide my answers to these questions to give you a better understanding of Mountain Fresh Films, my philosophy and how I work.
+I will provide my answers to these questions to give you a better understanding of Mountain Fresh Films, my philosophy and how we work.

 - Are you a videographer or a cinematographer?

 If your interviewee tells you that these terms mean the same thing, then you should probably move on to the next candidate.
 A videographer is associated with the way weddings were shot quite a while ago.
 For instance, during the ceremony a videographer might only have one camera, on a tripod, getting the shot from behind where the guests are seated.
 In the old days this was all that was expected.
 In fact this is why some people today think they don’t need a wedding film.
-Because they think that it’s going to be shot as simply as what I just described and ‘Uncle Frank can do that on his Smartphone.’
+Because they think that it’s going to be shot as simply as what I’ve just described and ‘Uncle Frank can do that on his Smartphone.’
 Truth be told, in the old days, wedding videos were simpler and far less cinematic then they are now.
 They were still, of course, treasures for the lucky couples because of what they were preserving.
 They just weren’t as visually or emotionally impactful as what we can do now.

 I am a Cinematographer and Mountain Fresh Films is a Production Company.
 I use several cameras during the ceremony so that I can get separate close-up shots of you and your sweetheart as well as a master shot of the entire scene.
 The various camera angles make the final film much more cinematic and compelling without losing site of what the ceremony is all about.
 This makes your Wedding Film even more meaningful, special and unique to you.